 Possible treatments for telogen effluvium depends on the factor that activated it.

-- Stress-reduction techniques: If your hair loss or shedding is stress-related, you will want to find creative ways to reduce your stress.
+- Stress-reduction techniques: If your hair thinning is stress-related, you can find creative ways to reduce your stress.
 There are a number of ways to reduce stress including: yoga and exercise, meditation, breathing deeply, talking to people within your social network, decompressing, listening to soothing music, etc.

 According to WebMD, there are certain types of foods that have stress-busting effects.
 These include oatmeal, whole-grain breads, pastas, and breakfast cereals, simple carbs, oranges, spinach, black tea, nuts such as almonds and pistachios, among others.

-- Take a hair loss supplement: A beneficial remedy for hair loss may be taking a supplement specifically for hair health.
+- Take a hair health supplement: A beneficial remedy may be taking a supplement specifically for hair health.
 There are many supplements for hair health on the market today that can give you strong healthy hair in a holistic way.
-In other words, these supplements may not only provide the necessary vitamins and minerals your hair needs, but also provide special herbal ingredients that target the root causes of hair loss.
-Take the time to learn more about the multi-ingredient supplements available to see if any would be right for you.
+In other words, these supplements may not only provide the necessary vitamins and minerals your hair needs, but also provide special herbal ingredients that target the root causes of decreased hair health.
+Take the time to learn more about multi-ingredient supplements available, and if any would be helpful for you.

 - Modify your hair care processes and products: Here are some simple changes that you can make to help prevent hair breakage that can eventually cause hair loss:

 - Avoid blow-drying your hair.
 Instead, wrap your wet hair in a towel or allow it to air dry.

 - Avoid using shampoos or conditioners with Sodium Lauryl Sulfate (SLS), an ingredient added to many personal care products to help them foam, but is known to be a skin irritant.